configcat/docs/website/docs/sdk-reference/ios.md

 ## Cache

-The SDK uses `UserDefaults` as the default cache to store the downloaded `config.json`.
+The SDK uses `UserDefaults` as the default cache to store the downloaded `config JSON`.

 If you want to turn off the default behavior, you can set the SDK's cache to `nil` or to your own cache implementation.